lu1993/data-hackathon/README.md

 [http://www.foundationcenter.org.cn/data_hackthrone/index.html](http://www.foundationcenter.org.cn/data_hackthrone/index.html)

 ## **Objective**
-The objective of the project is using data mining and text analysis to evaluate the social impact of charity fund on CFC.
+The objective of the project is using data mining and text analysis to evaluate the social impact of charity fund on CFC (China Foundation Center).

 (China Foundation Center is a platform that collects, analyzes and reports various data of chinese charity organizations. [http://www.foundationcenter.org.cn/](http://www.foundationcenter.org.cn/))